aman2626786/Healthcare-automation-system-using-N8N/README.md

 - External API calls for location-based hospital data
 - Safe and supportive guidance following strict mental health safety rules

----

-## 🎯 Mission
-Jaya’s mission is to:
-- Validate emotions and provide practical next steps
-- Guide users toward CalmNest features (breathing exercises, PHQ-9, GAD-7, emotion tracking, dashboard)
-- Ensure safety by responding appropriately to crisis situations
-- Use memory and search tools to personalize and enrich support

----

 ## ⚙️ Workflow Components
 The automation is built in **n8n** and consists of the following nodes: